 - Oxford’s Skeptics in the Pub provide monthly events offering stimulating speakers in a relaxed atmosphere!
 Memorable occasions, by a group supportive of our work and to whose meetings we’re warmly invited

 We are a Partner organisation of the Humanists UK, the leading UK charity involved in the promotion of Humanism.

 We are affiliated to the National Secular Society.
 The NSS is more politically focussed and campaigns for a secular state.

-Both Humanists UK and NSS are affiliated to the International Humanist and Ethical Union, which is the international voice of humanism and secularism.
+Both Humanists UK and NSS are affiliated to Humanists International, which is the international voice of humanism and secularism.
 Humanist groups can join as associate members, and individuals can also join IHEU or its Youth Organisation, IHEYO.

 The Humanists UK is a founding member of the the Accord Coalition, promoting inclusive admission and employment policies for all schools, and “an objective, fair and balanced syllabus for education about religious and non-religious beliefs”.
 Other member groups include the Association of Teachers and Lecturers, British Muslims for Secular Democracy, the Lesbian and Gay Christian Movement, and the Hindu Academy.

 The Rationalist Association is a 125-year-old charity dedicated to reason, science and secularism.
 It promotes evidence-based debate and human-centred ethics through publishing and broadcasting.
 Publications include a print magazine (New Humanist ) , a blog, and regular podcasts,